 A search of the U.S. Food and Drug Administration (FDA) Adverse Event Reporting System uncovered over 100 severe cases, resulting in 67 hospitalizations and 12 deaths.
 Most cases involved single-ingredient acetaminophen products; the cases were categorized as either probable or possible cases associated with acetaminophen.

-Joe Lyon is a highly rated personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and product liability claims.
+Joe Lyon is a highly-rated Cincinnati personal injury lawyer and Ohio pharmaceutical attorney representing plaintiffs nationwide in a wide variety of toxic tort and product liability claims.

 Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN) are both life-threatening skin reactions that can result in death.
 They are medical emergencies that usually require hospitalization.

 The conditions usually begin with flu-like symptoms, followed by rash, blistering, and detachment of the upper surface of the skin.
 While much is still unknown, specialists believe the diseases are caused by allergic reactions to common medications such as Tylenol and Motrin.

 As the condition progresses untreated, symptoms can increase and worsen over time.
 Such signs and symptoms include:

 • Mouth ulcers

 • Chronic obstructive pulmonary disease (COPD)